RustScan/RustScan/README.md

 To increase accuracy, the easiest way is to increase the timeout.
 The default is 1.5 seconds, by setting it to 4 seconds (4000) we are telling RustScan "if we do not hear back from a port in 4 seconds, assume it is closed".

-Decreasing accuracy gives some speed bonus, but my testing found that batch size dramatically changed the speed whereas timeout did, but not so much.
+Decreasing accuracy gives some speed bonus, but our testing found that batch size dramatically changed the speed whereas timeout did, but not so much.

 # 🎪 Community